 We are naturally sociable animals.
-Just as gorillas helpfully pick flies off open another, so too do our wingmen, buddies and mates help us feel more comfortable in social situations.
-If you’re the gregarious type, going out by yourself for the night might feel a daunting prospect, but we live in an age where plans can be made and broken at the last minute.
+Just as gorillas helpfully pick flies off one another, so too do our wingmen, buddies and mates help us feel more comfortable in social situations.
+If you’re the gregarious type, to go out alone for the night might feel a daunting prospect, but we live in an age where plans can be made and broken at the last minute.
 The mobile phone allows us to be fickle and let our friends down, and social media, with its ceaseless fomo-feeding ticker of alternative events are like shiny silver to a jackdaw.
 So it’s inevitable that one day you’ll be left perfectly groomed and looking sharp, almost out of the door, when you get that text saying “Actually, mate…” and be left to fend for yourself.

 So, here’s how to go out alone as a man…

 Go where you want

 Aren’t you fed up of friends saying, “Oh, we must try that hot new restaurant” but never actually getting round to it because of schedule conflicts, general uselessness or a reluctance to go but not wanting to betray it?
 Exactly!
 So go do it anyway.
 That way, you can be the first person to recommend it or, if you’re unlucky, give it a drubbing.
 Experience makes you an expert very easily – who’d want to pass that chance up?

 If you eschew small bars in favour of big clubs you’ve more chance of someone talking to you.
 And if nobody bites, you will stand out less own a larger crowd.
 If you’re worried you look like a saddo because you’re out on your own, don’t.